 MATH 219 Calculus I

 One (1) mathematics course at or above the 200-level or one (1) of the following:

 STAT 107 Business Statistics

 STAT 117 Introduction to Statistics

 STAT 157 Probability and Statistics

-STAT 208 Biostatistics
+STAT 203 Statistics for the Natural Sciences

 Three (3) additional mathematics courses at or above the 200-level.

 These courses are to be chosen under the guidance of a member of the Mathematics Department.

 MINOR IN MATHEMATICS FOR ELEMENTARY EDUCATION (6 COURSES)

 Required courses: